 Here’s what participants said about this training and their plans to apply what they learned:

-Interested in additional training on child development and social-emotional development?
-CalTrin’s Protective Factor of the Month training series begins in July 2023.
+Additional training on child development and social-emotional development is available through CalTrin’s Protective Factor of the Month training series.
 This learning series is designed for anyone who works with children and families and focuses on concrete ways you can support the building of Protective Factors in your work.
 Each month, CalTrin will present one Protective Factor in an engaging lecture-style presentation, and learners have the ability to register for individual sessions of interest.
 Each session will be presented with optional Spanish interpretation (con interpretación en español).
 Click here to view the schedule and register for the sessions that meet your learning needs and schedule.